nolialsea/botcoin/README.md

 ### Pickaxes
 You can use your currencies to craft, upgrade, or repair pickaxes.
-Mining damages the equipped pickaxe.
+Mining damages the equipped pickaxe proportionnally to its power (`random()*delta*damageRatio`).
 A pickaxe that is completely broken is **DESTROYED**, but you can repair damaged ones.
 You can invest gold to upgrade them, the quality of the upgrade is based on the amount of gold invested, same for pickaxe creation.
-I try to keep the maths of how much gold a pickaxe can mine (before repairs and upgrades) in its lifetime to roughly double its investment, but can actually be between x0 and x4.
+I try to keep the maths of how much gold a pickaxe can mine (before repairs and upgrades) in its lifetime to roughly double its investment.
 So due to randomness, a pickaxe have a small chance to actually mine less gold than how much you invested on it
-- Creating a pickaxe gives it `random()*investment*4` power and `random()*investment` max durability, so an investment of 1 gold will create a pickaxe that lives in average for one day and will mine in average 2 gold (can greatly vary)
-- Upgrading a pickaxe adds `random()*investment*4` to its power and `random()*investment` to max durability, but does not repair it
-- Repairing a pickaxe restores `random()*investment*3` durability points, limited by the max durability.
-- Mining subtracts `random()*delta` to the durability, where delta represent the number of days since last mining as a floating point (so you can lose between zero and one durability point per day, depending on how lucky you are)
-- Mining gives `random()*power*delta` more gold (it adds to the normal "punch mining")

-#### Short version : Investing 1 gold will create a pickaxe that mines 0 to 4 gold per day, for 0 to ??? days (roughly).

 ### Pickaxes creation
 Command : `create INVESTMENT NAME`
-Creating a pickaxe gives it `random()*INVESTMENT*4` power and `random()*INVESTMENT` max durability, so an investment of 1 gold will create a pickaxe that lives in average for one day and will mine in average 2 gold
+Creating a pickaxe gives it `random()*INVESTMENT*creationPowerRatio` power and `random()*INVESTMENT*creationMaxDurabilityRatio` max durability.
 `INVESTMENT` is the amount of gold you want to spend to forge this pickaxe, it should be a positive floating number `INVESTMENT` should be a positive floating number, so `0.42`, `42` and `.42` have a correct format NAME can be 32 characters long and contain pretty much any character, even spaces